 Introducing Keyman for Linux

-Keyman for Linux also includes KMFL, so your existing KMFL keyboards will continue to work.
+Keyman for Linux also supports KMFL keyboards, so your existing KMFL keyboards will continue to work.

 * Keyman Developer is currently a Windows-only product; however, the command line compiler kmcomp runs in WINE.